 The little mermaid sat on a pebble above the water,

-She sang a sonorous song, shook her head.
+She sang a sonorous song and shook her head.

-The moon has risen, it is full of beauty, it has given us freedom.
+The moon has risen, full of beauty, giving us freedom.

-The boat has been ready for a long time, I have been waiting for you for a long time!
+The boat has been ready for a long time, I’ve been waiting for you for a long time!

 “Sit down, my beauty, I’m happy with you”

-Friends, I'm happy: my dear is with me!
+Friends, I’m happy: my darling is with me!

 The friends laughed and began to say:

-And sent me so ashamed that my dear changed.
+And she sent me so ashamed that my dear cheated.

-And I felt sorry that I broke my oath.
+And I felt offended that I had broken my oath.

-One was a willow bush, and it began to dry up.
+One was a broom bush, and it began to dry out.

-One was a friend, my dear, and he began to forget!
+There was one friend, my dear one, and he began to forget!

 Everyone asks the Sun for a warm summer and rain: